meyer-archives/grunt-colorswap/README.md

 		grunt.loadNpmTasks "grunt-colorswap"

-Running `grunt colorize` will colorize the specified SVG file with the color blue using the **colorize** filter.
+Running `grunt colorswap` will colorize the specified SVG file with the color blue using the **colorize** filter.

 Available filters can be found in [/tasks/filters][filters].

 ## Filters: the nitty gritty

-Filters have two required methods, `processInstructions` and `processColor`.
+Filters have two required methods, `init` and `processColor`.

-The first method, `processInstructions`, validates instruction strings, and has only one parameter: the instruction string.
+The first method, `init`, validates instruction strings, and has only one parameter: the instruction string.
 An error should be thrown if the filter is called (`set …`), but the instruction string is something the filter doesn’t understand (`set hungry to true`).

 The second and last method, `processColor`, is what does the per-color manipulation. `processColor` receives one argument: a Chromath object representing the color to be modified. `processColor` is expected to return a Chromath object as well.